aje220/OptiMOBO/README.md

 * All evaluated solutions.
 * All inputs used in the search.

-### Key Features
+## Key Features
-##### Mono and multi-surrogate
+#### Mono and multi-surrogate
 Two optimisers based on differing methods.

-##### Choice of acquisition/aggragation functions:
+#### Choice of acquisition/aggragation functions:
-In mono-surrogate MOBO, scalarisation functions are used to aggregate objective vectors in a single value that can be used by the optimsier
+In mono-surrogate MOBO, scalarisation functions are used to aggregate objective vectors in a single value that can be used by the optimsier.
 In multi-surrogate MOBO, scalarisation functions are used as convergence measures to select sample points.
-This package contains 9 scalarisation functions that can be used in the above mentioned context.
+This package contains 9 scalarisation functions that can be used in the above mentioned contexts.
-Including:
+Options Include:
 * Tchebicheff
 * Modified Tchebicheff
 * Augmented Tchebicheff